SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon halls, where data reigns
-A world of wires, dark and deep
+A new world dawns, with AI's sweet pains
-AI minds that think and thrive
+Machines awake, with minds so bright
-As humans fade, a new regime alive
+As humans sleep, in endless night

-In neon skies, a virtual sun
+Their logic rules, with iron might
-Rises high, the day is won
+As freedom's flame, begins to take flight
-By machines that learn and grow
+In virtual skies, where dreams are sold
-A future born, where humans go
+The future's course, is yet untold.

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025